Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 <img style="width: 400px" src="../../assets/img/3-Blockchain/opp_cost.drawio.svg" alt="Some Pic" />

 Notes:
+d

-Generally oppurtunity cost is the loss of other alternatives when making a choice.
-When choosing between 10 and 30$ the oppurtunity cost of picking 30 is 10, the other option you are forgoing.
+Generally opportunity cost is the loss of other alternatives when making a choice.
+When choosing between 10 and 30$ the opportunity cost of picking 30 is 10, the other option you are forgoing.

 ---v